idwyer/GettingandCleaningDataProject/README.md

 * train/subject_train.txt: Contains the subject for each observation in the train data set.
 * test/subject_test.txt: Contains the subject for each observation in the test data set.

+These are availble in the folder Data.
+The file projectData.zip contains all files in a compressed file.
+The folder UCI HAR Dataset contains the unzipped files.

 ### Assignment Objective
 For this assignment we must download the raw data and produce a tidy data set that calculates the average for only the Standard deviation and mean variables, by subject and activity.